Justinas-Ba/mysqlBackup/README.md

 file only to dedicated user or groups.
 It is strongly recommended to run this script using dedicated service user.

+# How to install dependencies
+    This scirpt uses libraries that are not included in Python standard package.
+    Please install libraries using pip:

+    "pip install boto3"
+    "pip install cryptography"

 # How to use script:

 From command line shell launch script using parameters: